 College Transition Process

 While the path to college begins as students enter High School in the fall of ninth grade, the most focused time takes place in eleventh and twelfth grades.
 Post Oak actively supports the preparation for applying to college, the process of applying, and the transition to college.
-In the ninth and tenth grades, students will take preliminary college achievement tests like the PSAT (Preliminary Scholastic Aptitude Test) or PLAN test (preliminary test for the ACT–American College Testing).
+In the ninth and tenth grades, students will take the Preliminary Scholastic Aptitude Test (PSAT).
+If a student hopes to receive accommodations on the PSAT, SAT, ACT, or IB Exam, all Psychological Educational Evaluations need to be uploaded into Magnus.
 Toward the end of tenth grade, students will begin to lay out their college plans with the college counselor.
-In the fall of eleventh grade, there is a transition meeting for parents to begin the planning process.
+In the eleventh grade, there is a transition meeting for parents to begin the planning process.
 Also in eleventh grade, students take the PSAT/NMSQT (National Merit Scholar Qualifying Test) as a qualifying test for the National Merit Scholar program, as well as start to take the ACT and/or the SAT depending on their college plans.

-The school works to accommodate college/university requests for interviews that constitute part of the admissions process; however, students should not plan interviews during May of their senior year due to final testing.
+The school works to accommodate college/university requests for interviews that constitute part of the admissions process.
 School days missed for documented interviews will be excused.
 The student is responsible for following up with the teachers of missed classes.

 If you have any questions, contact the college counselor, Louis Dorsey.

 Official and Unofficial Transcript Policy